 A direct, realistic, and efficient way to learn cost accounting.
 Fundamentals is short (608 pages) making it easy to cover in one semester.
 The authors have kept the text concise by focusing on the key concepts students need to master.
 Opening vignettes and In Action boxes show realistic applications of these concepts throughout.
 Comprehensive end-of-chapter problems plus Homework Manager provide students with all the practice they need to fully learn each concept.

-Snyder served as a fulltime member of the Charles W. Lamden School of Accountancy at San Diego State University (SDSU) for the past 24 years.
+Before joining UC Davis in 2012, Snyder served as a full-time member of the Charles W. Lamden School of Accountancy at San Diego State University (SDSU) for the past 24 years.
 Prior to that, he was an adjunct faculty at SDSU as well as a partner with Deloitte Haskins and Sells.
 He was also a professor at the University of Southern California, his alma mater, from 1992 to 1994.

 Implementing Management Innovations: Lessons Learned from Activity Based Costing in the U.S. Automobile Industry is the result of a long-term study of the implementation of activity-based costing (ABC) inside two of America’s largest automobile companies.